 Back in the 1920's, scientists discovered that a diet very high in fat and very low in carbohydrate helped treat children with epilepsy.
-This diet works by depriving the body of glucose, which is found in carbohydrates.
+The keto diet works by depriving the body of glucose, which is found in carbohydrates.
 This in turn forces the body to convert fat into energy, forming ketones that are released from your liver.
-(This process also happens with fasting, as the body's way of pulling energy from fat stores rather than relying on glucose and energy from food.)
+This process of ketosis, the metabolic state where the body derives the energy it needs from fat instead of carbs, also happens with fasting, when the body must rely on fat stores for energy.
 It isn't completely known why this diet worked for epilepsy, but the results were very positive for the patients.

 The Keto Diet and Weight Loss

 Fast forward to today, when the Keto Diet has become popular for weight loss.
 Many studies have been conducted to research the physiological effects of the diet and have found evidence of its effectiveness.
 One particular study looked at the effect of the Keto Diet on obesity/weight loss, Type 2 diabetes, cardiovascular disease, and acne, and concluded that results are promising, but more research is needed.